-The best way to protect your smile is to schedule a teeth cleaning appointment with your dentist every 6 months.
-That way, we’ll be able to catch gum disease and tooth decay in their early stages, saving you time and money as well as potentially saving your smile.
+The best way to protect your smile is to schedule a teeth cleaning with our dentist every six months.
+This way, we can catch gum disease and tooth decay in their early stages, saving you time and money as well as potentially saving your smile.

-Once you sit in the dentist’s chair one of our hygienists will examine the inside of your mouth for obvious signs of tooth decay, gum disease, and other oral health issues.
-Depending on when your last dental x-rays were taken, we may also need to take new ones.
-If our hygienist spots a serious problem, they may pause the teeth cleaning to ask our dentist how to proceed.
-Otherwise, they’ll continue onto the next step.
+Once you sit in the dentist’s chair, one of our hygienists will examine the inside of your mouth for obvious signs of tooth decay, gum disease, and other oral health issues.
+Depending on when your last dental X-rays were taken, we may take new ones.

 Plaque is an invisible film of bacteria on the surface of your teeth that increases your risk for tooth decay, gum disease, and other oral health problems.
-If you neglect brushing and flossing your teeth, you’ll develop plaque buildup over time.
-During your dental cleaning, your hygienist will use a special tool called a scaler to gently scrape away plaque buildup on teeth.
+If you neglect brushing and flossing your teeth, plaque will build up over time and eventually harden into tartar.

-If you notice the hygienist taking longer than usual to scrape away plaque and tartar, this is a sign that you should take better care of your smile.
-The better care you take of your teeth, the less plaque and tartar we’ll find during your next dental cleaning.
+If you notice the hygienist taking longer than usual to scrape away plaque and tartar, this is a sign that you should be taking better care of your smile.
+The better care you take of your teeth, the less plaque and tartar we’ll find during your dental cleaning.

-Our dental hygienist will ask what flavor toothpaste you prefer, such as bubble gum or vanilla.
+Our dental hygienist will ask you which flavor of toothpaste you prefer, such as bubble gum, vanilla, or mint.
 The toothpaste we use is different from what you use at home because it’s gritty enough to polish the surface of your teeth.
 We also use a high-powered toothbrush.
-While our toothbrush may sound like a drill it won’t hurt.
+While the toothbrush may sound like a drill, don’t worry — it doesn’t hurt.

-Once your teeth have been brushed and polished, the hygienist will floss your teeth.
-That way, we’ll be able to remove dental plaque hiding between teeth and along the gum line.
+After brushing and polishing your teeth, our hygienist will floss your teeth.
+This way, we can remove dental plaque hiding between your teeth and along your gum line.